2013 Hyundai Genesis Performance

 Handling and Braking

 Most reviewers say that the 2013 Genesis offers composed handling, though they also note that the base Genesis is tuned for comfort rather than sport.
 One test driver says that a sport-tuned suspension makes the Genesis R-Spec more athletic, but another complains that R-Spec models have a harsh ride.
-While the Genesis’ steering system is accurate, one critic says that it also lacks road feel.
-Additionally, another test driver writes that the steering wheel in his test car shook over road imperfections.
+While auto writers say that the Genesis’ steering system is accurate, one critic notes that it lacks road feel.
+Another test driver writes that the steering wheel in his test car shook over road imperfections.

 - "Overall, 3.8-liter models exhibit a compliant ride, but bumpy roads can induce some undesirable up-and-down motions and shaking through the steering wheel." -- Consumer Guide